-Lightly beat the egg with salt, and add it to the milk and butter.
+Lightly beat the egg with a pinch of salt, and add it to the milk and butter.

 Add the mixture to the flour bowl and knead well for at least 5 minutes until you get an elastic dough that does not stick to the hands.

 Oil the bowl and place the dough in it.
 Cover with clingfilm and leave to rise for about 2 hours until double in size.

 Divide the dough into 12 balls and arrange them on a baking tray pretty close together and flattening them slightly.
 Leave to prove for one hour so that they can double their size.

 In a bowl, combine the plain flour with water to get a smooth thick paste.

 Using a piping bag, pipe a cross on each bun, then bake in the preheated oven at 200 degrees Celsius (390 Fahrenheit) for about 15 minutes until golden brown.

 Remove from the oven and brush each the buns with apricot jam for a nice shine.

 - Every oven can be different, so do keep an eye on the buns as they might need less time to bake.